phil-ociraptor/awesome-sf-crypto/README.md

 These restaurants and cafes are supportive of crypto

-- [Sunset Square](https://www.sunsetsquares.com/) - A cafe/pizza shop/bar/food hall hybrid.
+- [Pixlcat Coffee and Sunset Squares Pizza](https://www.sunsetsquares.com/) - A coffeeshop/pizza shop/bar/food hall hybrid.
 Owners are NFT and AI supporters.
 Many events are held here

 ### Places